Swedish, Finnish MPs Debate NATO Membership - UrduPoint

 The move is a dramatic turnaround from the two countries' military non-alignment policies, dating back more than 75 years for Finland and two centuries for Sweden.

+Russian President Vladimir Putin on Monday warned that NATO's expansion may trigger a response from Moscow.

+The expansion poses "no direct threat for us... but the expansion of military infrastructure to these territories will certainly provoke our response," Putin said during a televised summit meeting of the Collective Security Treaty Organisation, a Moscow-led military alliance.

-In Helsinki, parliament began a marathon session with over 150 of 200 MPs asking to speak, following a membership proposal presented on Sunday by President Sauli Niinisto and Prime Minister Sanna Marin.
+In Helsinki, lawmakers held a marathon session with over 150 of 200 MPs asking to speak, following a NATO membership proposal presented on Sunday by President Sauli Niinisto and Prime Minister Sanna Marin.

 "Our security environment has fundamentally changed," Marin told parliament.